-Top brands from all over the world such as Audi, Adidas, and Dior are flocking to Douyin, opening official brands accounts, working with Douyin influencers, and paying to sponsor competitions and campaigns on the platform.
+Top brands from all over the world such as Audi, Adidas, and Dior are flocking to Douyin, opening official brand accounts, working with Douyin influencers, and paying to sponsor competitions and campaigns on the platform.

 The platform has grown significantly over the past few years and more and more brands are showing interest in it, it is definitely worth keeping an eye on.

-In China, one of the fastest growing and largest gaming markets in the world, there are a number of very popular video game live streaming apps including Huya, Douyu, Chushou, and Panda TV.
+In China, one of the fastest-growing and largest gaming markets in the world, there are a number of very popular video game live-streaming apps including Huya, Douyu, Chushou, and Panda TV.

-It boasts 91.5M users and, while Huya does have lifestyle content, it is mainly a gaming platform and known for its active video game streaming community.
+Huya is a gaming/lifestyle platform launched in November 2014.
+It boasts 91.5M users and, while Huya does have lifestyle content, it is an example of a gaming platform and is known for its active video game streaming community.

-Some say Douyu is a broader entertainment platform and has more non-gaming content that Huya does, and others point out the two cater to different niche gaming sub-segments.
+Douyu TV is very similar to its top competitor Huya in terms of content and features.
+Some reports claim Huya has more users, others say Douyu has more active streamers.
+Some say Douyu is a broader entertainment platform and has more non-gaming content than Huya does, and others point out the two cater to different niche gaming sub-segments.

 In addition to Huya and Douyu, Chushou and Panda TV are two other platforms to keep an eye on in the gaming space.

-3. E-commerce Live Streaming
+The Market of E-commerce Live Streaming in China

 Top e-commerce platforms such as Alibaba’s Taobao and Tmall, as well as JD.com have added live streaming features that allow consumers to watch a stream and directly purchase the item being shown by the streamer without ever leaving the stream.

 While the fashion and beauty industries are leading the charge, live streaming is an opportunity for any industry.
-From luxury cars to French infant milk powder, brands are experiencing significant results and it has become a regular part of their marketing mix.
+Fom luxury cars to French infant milk powder, brands are experiencing significant results and it has become a regular part of their marketing mix.

 Apart from those mentioned, there are also live-streaming platforms in the entertainment category such as Momo, Huajiao, YY, Yizhibo, and Inke.
-This article gives a lot of details into those sites.